jhirsi/sdk-nrf/samples/dect/dect_mac/dect_shell/Readme-usage.rst

 Overview
 ********

-DeSh enables testing of :ref:`nrf_modem_dect_mac` interface and related modem features.
+DeSh enables testing of DECT NR+ networking stack with :ref:`nrf_modem_dect_mac` interface and related modem features.
 This sample is also a test application for aforementioned features.

 The subsections list the DeSh features and show shell command examples for their usage.